Basic benefit covered services

 To enroll in the ACD, beneficiaries must meet the following:

-• Must be enrolled in an eligible TRICARE plan
+• Enrolled in an eligible TRICARE plan

 • Active Duty Family Members (ADFM) must register for the Extended Care Health Option (ECHO)